 You’re supposed to grease the pan before baking baklava, so if you use butter, even vegan baklava will be non-vegan.
 Always use vegetable oil or vegan butter.

-There’s also the issue of possible cross-contamination.
+Based on my experience, there’s also the issue of possible cross-contamination.

 Vegan Homemade Baklava Recipe

-It's pretty easy to make vegan baklava if you buy pre-made phyllo dough.
+In my experience, it's pretty easy to make vegan baklava if you buy pre-made phyllo dough.
 This is my favorite Middle Eastern baklava recipe, which requires some time, but the result is worth it.
 For this recipe, you'll need:

 For the filling: